 Customers will now receive rebates of £61 over the next five years.

 The fine is the largest the water regulator has ever imposed on a company.

-Ofwat said its large-scale investigation found Southern Water failed to operate a number of wastewater treatments works properly, including by not making the necessary investment, which led to equipment failures and spills of wastewater into the environment.
+Ofwat said its large-scale investigation found Southern Water failed to operate a number of wastewater treatments works properly, including by , which led to equipment failures and spills of wastewater into the environment.

 It added that Southern Water also manipulated its wastewater sampling process, which led to it misreporting information to the watchdog and avoiding penalties.

 Southern Water supplies customers with water and treat wastewater across Kent, Sussex, Hampshire and the Isle of Wight.

 Their main headquarters operate in Worthing in West Sussex.

 Southern Water will refund £123 million to customers through their bills and pay a fine of £3 million.